EDITORIAL: Resolving to be resolute

-With New Year’s Day here, thoughts have turned to that most annual of topics: the New Year’s resolution.
+With New Year’s Day having come and gone, thoughts have turned to that most annual of topics: the New Year’s resolution.

 People are pledging to stop smoking, eat better, lose weight, drink less, exercise more, spend more time with family, manage their time better, read more, be more productive at work, etc.